passcod/blook/src/technical/starting-electronics/index.md

 two or more layers without intruding on the other layers. _JLCPCB and other low-cost fabs don't support buried vias._

+Kicad will default micro vias to be buried; you can still use non-buried micro vias by changing the start/end layers in the via properties to the top and bottom layers and setting "pads only on connected layers".

 **PTH** and **NPTH** are typically used for non-via holes to describe their footprint.
 PTH means Plated Through Hole, which is when the hole will be plated on the surface, that is it will have a ring of conductor on the outer layers.
 NPTH means Non-Plated Through Hole, where the plating is